Need a shoe that’s dressy? Casual? Cool? Versatile?

 From penny loafers and horsebit loafers to loafers made with patent leather, suede and velvet, it can feel overwhelming trying to find the right loafer.
 We are here to help with a breakdown of the best loafers brands and the perfect loafer for every occasion.

-- The overall best loafers for men of 2020: These Roos Horsebit Leather Loafers by Gucci are the definitions of a classic loafer.
-These loafers offer the perfect mix of luxury style paired with comfort and function: a perfect shoe for every well-equipped modern gentleman’s wardrobe.
+- The overall best loafers for men of 2020: These navy suede leather drivers by Oliver Cabell are the definitions of a stylish yet casual loafer.
+These drivers offer the perfect mix of premium style paired with comfort and function: a perfect shoe for every well-equipped modern gentleman’s wardrobe.

 - The best value loafers for men of 2020: These great leather loafers by Kenneth Cole don’t need much explanation.
 This model is sharp, classy yet modern, and an outstanding budget loafer option.